-WestCoast Entertainment’s Best of Broadway series at the INB Performing Arts Center also offers an opportunity for cultural enrichment through the performing arts.
+WestCoast Entertainment’s Best of Broadway series at the First Interstate Center for the Arts also offers an opportunity for cultural enrichment through the performing arts.
 Their spring performances always bring some of the biggest musicals in history to Spokane and have included everything from “West Side Story” and “Mamma Mia” to “The Sound of Music” and “Flashdance.”

 Both the Spokane Symphony and Best of Broadway have a full list of performances throughout the spring season.

 As it begins to warm up towards the end of April and into May, spring fun runs and walks flourish in the gradually temperate weather.
 Two of April’s biggest events include the three-mile Spokane Walk to Defeat ALS and five-mile Spring Dash run in Coeur d'Alene benefitting the United Way of North Idaho.
 Participating in either of these fundraisers will get your blood pumping and prepare you for a summer of activity.